victorcana/PANAS/README.md

 A number of external programs are requiered to be in global directory and can be accessible from any working directory.
   1. PAML, available from http://abacus.gene.ucl.ac.uk/software/paml.html  (used version 4.9j).
 [Click to doawnload](http://abacus.gene.ucl.ac.uk/software/paml4.9j.tgz).
   2. ParaAT, available from https://github.com/wonaya/ParaAT (used version 2.0).
 [Click to doawnload](https://github.com/wonaya/ParaAT/archive/refs/heads/master.zip).
-   - ParaAT requiere have at least one of the following sequence aligner clustalw2, t_coffee, mafft,     muscle.
+   - ParaAT requiere have at least one of the following sequence aligner clustalw2, t_coffee, mafft or     muscle.
 Some of them can be installed from Linux command line.
 Example:
 ```
 sudo apt-get install mafft
 ```